Steve Rubell said: ‘We turned away the President of Cyprus because he looked boring.’”

 How pervasive was boring in the late ‘70s?
 Let me put it this way: Four fellows who couldn’t dampen a collective Bronx cheer for disco, used it as their bugaboo, across yonder pond.
-Punk, which begat post-punk, which begat this First Issue (out for the first time in America, on Seattle’s Light In The Attic Records) in late ‘78/early ’79, everyone on that scene waiting to see what Johnny Rotten did next–and he collapses the leadoff track, “Theme,” after successions of “I wish I could die!” with the release, the sizzle-down of guitarist Keith Levene’s solar flares, he finishes with his climax and his release, “I just died!”
+Punk, which begat post-punk, which begat this First Issue (out for the first time in America, on Seattle’s Light In The Attic Records).
+After cultivating that famous image in late ‘78/early ’79, everyone on that scene waiting to see what Johnny Rotten did next–and he collapses the leadoff track, “Theme,” after successions of “I wish I could die!” with the release, the sizzle-down of guitarist Keith Levene’s solar flares, he finishes with his climax and his release, “I just died!”

 “I just died!”